5 Two Parameters

 5.1.4 Population

-In this case, we want to estimate average height for males today, not for people in 2009 – 2011.
-We also want to estimate height for males outside the United States, a group that is excluded from our dataset.
+In this case, we want to estimate average height for adults today, not for people in 2009 – 2011.
+We also want to estimate height for adults outside the United States, a group that is excluded from our data set.
 Is it reasonable to generate conclusions for the world from this group?
 Maybe?
 We have limited data to work with and we have to determine how far we are willing to generalize to other groups.

 It is a judgment call, a matter of Wisdom, as to whether or not we may assume that the data we have and the data we want to have (i.e., the Preceptor Table) are drawn from the same population.

 In the social sciences, there is never a perfect relationship between the data you have and the question you are trying to answer.
-Data for American males in the past is not the same thing as data for American males today.
-Nor is it the same as the data for men in France or Mexico.
+Data for American adults in the past is not the same thing as data for American adults today.
+Nor is it the same as the data for adults in France or Mexico.
 Yet, this data is relevant.
 Right?
 It is certainly better than nothing.

 Using not-perfect data is generally better than using no data at all.